IDS Courses 2016-17

 IDS 201 Introduction to International Development (3).
 F and S. An introduction to the history of international development, to the realities of contemporary life in the world’s low income countries, and to competing theoretical perspectives on development and change.
 The course addresses cultural, social, political, religious, economic, and environmental elements of people’s lives in the developing world.
 It also surveys and critiques such dominant perspectives on development as modernization, dependency, world systems, globalization, and sustainable development.

-IDS 351 Theories of International Development (3).
-S. An in-depth study of some of the major contemporary theories about the causes and explanations of low levels of development as well as corresponding recommendations for promoting development at a national/international level.
-The main focus is on the primary causal factors of national development emphasized by different contemporary theories.
-Such factors include economic institutions and policies; political institutions and governance; cultural and religious orientations and practices; human rights; geography, natural resources, and the natural environment; technology; social capital and civil society; and globalization/imperialism.
+IDS 351 National and Regional Development (3).
+F. An in-depth study of the major contemporary explanations for low levels of development and corresponding recommendations for promoting development at national and regional levels.
+These explanations focus variously on economic institutions and policies; political institutions and governance; cultural and religious orientations; human rights; geography and the natural environment; technology; social capital and civil society; and globalization/imperialism.
 Prerequisite: IDS 201, SPHO 205, or permission of instructor.

 IDS 355 Community Development (3).
 S. A study of the theories, problems and methods associated with international development work at the community level.
 Topics include participatory methods, community mapping, survey and assessment methods, project planning and evaluation, asset based community development, appreciative inquiry, donor-client relationships, organizational partnerships, gender mainstreaming, and adult education methods.
 Special attention is given to the way Christian development organizations carry out these methods.
 Most of the course is directed toward international community development experiences, but some case studies and illustrations are also taken from a North American context.
 Prerequisite: IDS 201, SPHO 205 or permission of instructor.